bigdata4mobility/bigdata4mobility.github.io/datapage_geolife.md

 | 75th percentile   |  2788.00 |  214.00 | 2696.25 | 3525.25 | 1711.25 | 3085.00 | 1553.50 |
 | max               | 59769.00 | 20362.00 | 59769.00 | 50933.00 | 23799.00 | 56780.00 | 44808.00 |

 **Findings**: From 2007 to 2012, the number of records each device sends per day changes a lot.
-On average a device logs about 2,232 records, but half the devices stay below 1,183 while the busiest day reaches 59,769.
-The mean is only 382 in 2007 (most days fall between 37 and 214 records, standard deviation around 1,489).
-Activity climbs to 2,711 in 2009 and peaks at 2,881 in 2011; these two years also spread the widest, with 75 % of daily values under roughly 3,525 and standard deviations above 3,200 (topping 5,300 in 2011).
-In 2012 the mean drops to 1,490.
-The time-series plot shows the same story — many sharp spikes instead of a smooth curve—so the data load jumps day to day and year to year rather than rising or falling steadily.
+On average a device logs about 2232 records, but half the devices stay below 1183 while the busiest day reaches 59769.
+The mean is only 382 in 2007 (most days fall between 37 and 214 records).
+The average daily number of records per device climbs to 2711 in 2009, drops to 1620 in 2010, peaks at 2881 in 2011, and then drops to 1490 in 2012.
+The time-series plot shows the same story — many sharp spikes instead of a smooth curve—so the data jumps day to day and year to year rather than rising or falling steadily.

 ---